Home » Blog » Information Technology » 10 Signs that It Is Time to Change IT Services Providers

 4. The unfamiliarity with other industries when Onboarding

 The onboarding process is vital to any contractual agreement when outsourcing to a new service provider.
 The IT business should have conducted in-depth research regarding their new client and created a robust understanding of their requirements and how they operate.
-This will enable the provision of specific or essential services, such as the need for 24/7 helpdesk support for hospitals.
+This research will provide specific or essential services, such as the need for 24/7 helpdesk support for hospitals.

 5. Frequent below-par IT system performance

-Fast and efficient IT performance is an essential part of everyday life, therefore ensuring technology systems are running to optimum efficiency is a fundamental requirement of a service provider.
+Fast and efficient IT performance is an essential part of everyday life; therefore, ensuring technology systems are running optimally is a service provider’s fundamental requirement.

 Frequent substandard performance can negatively impact an organisation and frustrate the end user.